brenovaladao/trip-planner/README.md

 There is no extra `setup` step to be done, just be sure you have the correct Xcode version (Xcode 15+) installed.

 The App downloads information from this base [url](https://raw.githubusercontent.com/TuiMobilityHub/ios-code-challenge/master/connections.json).
 If you want to use a different base URL, it can be done by updating the `API_URL` variable, defined at `Debug.xcconfig` (_TripPlanner/Configurations/Debug.xcconfig_).
->  Note that we need the `/$()/` for escaping the `//`.
+>  Important: Note that we need the `/$()/` for escaping the `//`.

 ## Technical decisions:
 - The App goal is to find the cheapest route between two cities (`Departure` and `Destination`) based on its accumulated price.
 To achieve such a result the `Dijkstra` algorithm was chosen.

-- The App was almost fully built with `SwiftUI`, the only exception was the `AnnotationsMapView` components, which is a `UIViewRepresentable` that wraps an `MKMapView` for building the map UI.
+- The App was almost fully built with `SwiftUI`, the only exception was the `AnnotationsMapView` component, which is a `UIViewRepresentable` that wraps an `MKMapView` for building the map UI.
 This decision was made given the limitation that `SwiftUI.Map` still has.

 - In the current version of the App, I'm injecting the `URLSession` instance into the `FlightConnectionsService` directly.
 Ideally, I would create another component that is the interface of the `URLSession` in a more reusable way (`HTTPClient` generic component or similar), but given this app has only one single request to one endpoint, I decided that is fair to have it in this way.
 Later if a new endpoint comes it'll be time to refactor to a more reusable way.